 Understanding the basics of these techniques and integrating them into your innovation strategy is what differentiates the disruptors from the disrupted.
 Up until now, it has been difficult to find them all collected in one place with enough details to be able to successfully use these innovation tools.

-Competition never sleeps and LEGO is continuously being challenged by new disruptive innovators attacking their market side-on, such as Minecraft.
+Competition never sleeps and LEGO is continuously being challenged by new disruptive innovators attacking their market side-on, such as Minecraft, here’s how to create a minecraft server, first make sure you can use java from the command line.
+On Linux and macOS this should already be set up but on Windows you might have to tinker with the PATH environment variable.
 Although the block manufacturer has a license to produce Minecraft styled pieces, challenges can come from anywhere.
 Full throttle up the innovation curve requires low risk tools to balance the innovation and fiscal imperatives.
 LEGO has discovered this, but have you?

 The point is that we need to keep innovating without risking financial ruin.
 This is a difficult balance that my book seeks to discover.
 It details some of the best techniques available to not just turn an almost bankrupt company around, but also to supercharge any business or entrepreneur wanting to develop the next unicorn opportunity.
 Before you go, get your free copy now before it’s too late at Amazon.
 This offer is for one week only!